fdieulle/Honey/Readme.md

 ## Bees

 A Bee is a services or a daemon deployed on a machine.
-Once it is enrolled into a Beehive, the machine's resources are scanned and made available for that Beehive.
+Once it is enrolled into a Colony, the machine's resources are scanned and made available for that Colony.

 The main resource scanned is the number of CPUs.
-It will condition the Bee capacity for its Beehive.
+It will condition the Bee capacity for its Colony.
 The disk space and the memory are also monitored.
 Those last two metrics help the user to choose or not a Bee for a given task, which could consumes too much memory or disk than available.